AWS By DevTechToday July 8, 2025

 Step 4: Set Alert Thresholds

-• Amazon SNS topics (for integration with automation workflows or third-party tools)
+• Amazon SNS (for integration with automation tools)

 Step 5: Review and Create

-Even with budget tools in place, missteps can lead to overspending.
-Here are a few best practices to maximize the value of AWS Budgets:
+Even with budgets in place, overspending can still happen if they’re not managed well.
+Here are a few best practices to help you get the most out of AWS Budgets:

 1. Set Multiple Threshold Alerts

-Avoid relying on a single 100% alert.
-Instead, set staggered thresholds (e.g., 50%, 75%, 90%) to allow time for corrective action before hitting the limit.
+Don’t rely on a single 100% alert.
+Instead, set thresholds at different levels, like 50%, 75%, and 90%, so you have time to react before hitting your limit.

 2. Use Tags for Granular Control